19 Secrets to Steal from People Who Never Get Sick

 Although you may feel as though you fall into a deep slumber after a night of drinking, alcohol actually disrupts your sleep cycle and compromises the quality of your sleep.
 Sleep is so wonderfully restorative to your immune system; cutting back on drinking will help your body protect against harmful germs you might be encountering.

-They love to drink tea
+They try to drink tea

 They have a packed social calendar

 You might not think having a social network would count a much as diet and exercise when it comes to good health.
-But studies have found good buddies can protect against everything from memory loss to heart attacks to infectious diseases.
+But studies suggest that having good buddies can protect against everything from memory loss to heart attacks to infectious diseases.
 In The Secrets of People Who Never Get Sick, Stone shares the story of Sydney Kling, a former nurse and teacher, who can’t remember being ill in all her 75 years.
 She credits this to the fact that she is constantly seeking out new friends.
 Sociability, she claims, increases self-esteem, which in turn, supports the immune system.
 Here’s some other ways you can easily boost your immune system.

 They don’t skimp on protein